DeSantis declares widespread state of emergency ahead of Idalia's expected landfall

 Southwest Florida is still recovering from Hurricane Ian, which was responsible last year for 36 storm surge deaths.
 The Category 5 hurricane damaged 52,000 structures, nearly 20,000 of which were destroyed or severely damaged.

 At 5 p.m.
-EDT Monday, Tropical Storm Idalia was about 35 miles (60 kilometers) off the western tip of Cuba, with maximum sustained winds of 70 mph (110 kph), the hurricane center said.
-Idalia was moving north at 8 mph (13 kph).
-On Tuesday, it was expected to turn northeast at a faster pace, reaching Florida's western coast as a dangerous major hurricane on Wednesday.
+EDT Monday, Tropical Storm Idalia was about 35 miles off the western tip of Cuba, with maximum sustained winds of 70 mph, the hurricane center said.
+Idalia was moving north at 8 mph.
+On Tuesday, it was expected to turn northeast at a faster pace, reaching Florida’s western coast as a dangerous major hurricane on Wednesday.

 After moving across Florida, Idalia is forecast to blow through Georgia, South Carolina and North Carolina.